Australia's mandatory gun buyback inspires U.S. activists, but few lawmakers

 "It allows Americans who want these guns and think they're important to stay straight with the law and keep them registered," Chipman said.
 "If they choose not to, they'll be duly warned that they're not just breaking some local ordinance but a strictly enforced federal law with severe consequences."

 So far, proposed legislation wouldn't go quite as far.
 New versions of the Assault Weapons Ban in the House, backed by Reps.
-David Cicilline, D-R.I. and Ted Deutch, D-Fla., and Senate, authored by Sen. Dianne Feinstein, D-Calif., would require owners of grandfathered weapons to store them securely and employ a background check if they sold or transferred them later on.
+David Cicilline, D-R.I. and Ted Deutch, D-Fla., and in the Senate, authored by Sen. Dianne Feinstein, D-Calif., would require owners of grandfathered weapons to store them securely and employ a background check if they sold or transferred them.

 At the state level, Florida legislators recently voted against an assault weapons ban in response to the Parkland shooting.
-But Republican Governor Rick Scott signed a new law that raises the minimum age to buy a firearm to 21, adds a three day waiting period, bans both the sale and possession of "bump stock" accessories that increase firing rates, imposes new restrictions on sales to mental health patients, and frees up schools to arm some staff members.
+But Gov. Rick Scott, a Republican, signed a new law that raises the minimum age to buy a firearm to 21, adds a three-day waiting period, bans both the sale and possession of "bump stock" accessories that increase firing rates, imposes new restrictions on sales to mental health patients, and frees up schools to arm some staff members.

 One option might just be patience.
 Advocates said that restrictions on high-capacity magazines or assault weapons could eventually make them harder to obtain, but only over a long timespan.